Zeta36/chess-alpha-zero/readme.md

 pip install -r requirements.txt
 ```

-If you want use GPU,
+If you want to use GPU,

 ```bash
 pip install tensorflow-gpu